 Here you can do the things that youve always wanted to do

 Among the various picture sides of these surrender passes are "cheesecake" photographs of women showing their legs, strips of photographs showing a man kissing his wife, A sliced ham, and even a Hollywood pin-up portrait of as reclining brunette looking at the camera in a rather sexy way.
 One Full-color cartoon leaflet pictures a man with a cane talking to a woman.
 She says in broken English, "Gee Honey, how can you get back here.
 Iam certainly glad to have with you."
 He answers in kind, "Thas simple, darling!
 Ive done my duty.
 Then, surrendered with honor.
 Thats why Iam here with you.

 As in the Philippine campaign, there were a number of morale leaflets in the form of Christmas cards.
 At least seven different Christmas cards were dropped on U. S. forces on Guadalcanal in December of 1942.
 The text is in English.
 Some of these cards are described in the Japanese-language book Paper War, published by the Preservation Society of the Peace Museum.
+45 pages of Japanese wartime leaflets were also pictured in a special 214-page edition of the magazine Nihon Shuho (Weekly Japan Report) published by Nihon Shuhosa on 4 June 1959.
 I should point out that the first four cards are in the form of "Vargas girls" pinup posters, so GIs would be likely to collect them as much for the pictures of the girls as for the Christmas sentiments.
 The last few cards are classic Christmas scenes and could have been found on any Hallmark greeting card.

 Can't he be original?
 Merry Christmas and a Happy New Year.